najeebjebreel/lira_analysis/README.md

 **Research implementation of "Revisiting the LiRA Membership Inference Attack Under Realistic Assumptions"**

-This repository provides a production-quality, reproducible implementation of the Likelihood Ratio Attack (LiRA) for membership inference.
-The codebase follows modern research engineering best practices with modular design, comprehensive documentation, and extensive configurability.
+This repository provides a reproducible implementation of our paper "Revisiting the LiRA Membership Inference Attack Under Realistic Assumptions".

 ---